 Executive Director, Co-Founder

-Zaid is licensed to practice law in New York State, has served as pro bono counsel on cases before the BIA, and is a member of the American Immigration Lawyers Association.
+Zaid is licensed to practice law in New York State, and contributes to pro bono legal work before the BIA and with CUNY Citizenship Now!.

 Monitoring, Evaluation, Research and Learning Manager